It’s my blog’s second birthday! And because I’ve been blogging for two years, I decided to do something a bit different and write an income report up.

-- Web Hosting: I use Siteground for hosting and their affordable hosting plans ($3.95/month) keep my website running fast and make sure the chance my site gets hacked is minimal.
+- Web Hosting: I use Siteground for hosting and their affordable hosting plans ($3.95/month, however, I pay it annually which is why it wasn’t included in this month’s expenses) keep my website running fast and make sure the chance my site gets hacked is minimal.
 I love Siteground for their customer support and their affordability.
 If you want to turn your blog into a business you will need to self-host.
 (You can read here about how to set up a blog using Siteground).

 - Email Marketing: I use ConvertKit for my email marketing.

-- Pinterest Scheduling: I use Tailwind to schedule all my pins.
+- Pinterest Scheduling: I use Tailwind to schedule all my pins (again, I pay this as a lump sum annually).
 Pinterest brings me in a lot of traffic and if you want to know exactly how I use Tailwind you can check out this post I wrote on my Pinterest marketing strategy.

 Where I Found Success